Equality of critical parameters for percolation of Gaussian free field level-sets: Introduction

 Theorem \ref{thm:hh1} also translates to a finitary setting: consider the zero-average Gaussian free field $\Psi$ on the torus $(\Z/N\Z)^d$ as $N\to \infty$; see \cite{abacherli2018local} for relevant definitions.
 As a consequence of Theorems 3.2 and 3.3 therein and Theorem \ref{thm:hh1} above, one deduces the following with high probability as $N \to \infty$: $\{ \Psi \geq h\}$ only contains connected components of size $o(\log^{\lambda} N)$ for any $h> h_{**}$ and $\lambda >d$, while $\{ \Psi \geq h\}$ has a giant, i.e.~of diameter comparable to $N$, connected component for all $h<h_*$.
 Plausibly, one could further strengthen these results and determine the size of the second largest component of $\{ \Psi \geq h\}$ for all $h<h_*$.

 Finally, we briefly discuss the \textit{massive} case, in which $g(\cdot,\cdot)$ in \eqref{eq:Green} is replaced by the Green function of the random walk killed with probability $\theta > 0$ at every step (whence correlations for $\varphi$ exhibit exponential decay).
 Let $h_*(\theta)$, $h_{**}(\theta)$ and $\bar{h}(\theta)$ denote the corresponding critical parameters.
 The techniques we develop here readily apply to prove that $\bar{h}(\theta)=h_*(\theta)=h_{**}(\theta)$.
 Actually, the equality $h_* (\theta)= h_{**}(\theta)$, for all $\theta > 0$, can be obtained in a simpler fashion: one can apply Lemma \nolinebreak3.2 from \cite{DumRaoTas17b} directly to the law of $\{ \varphi \geq h\}$ (which is monotonic in the sense of \cite{DumRaoTas17b}) and combine it with Proposition 3.2 in \cite{MR3719059} to deduce a suitable differential inequality for the one-arm crossing probability.
 By current methods, the proof of $h_*(\theta)=\bar h(\theta)$ does however require a truncation (as for the case $\theta=0$, see below).
+One immediate difficulty that arises when attempting to extend the method for subcritical sharpness directly to the case $\theta=0$ is to obtain useful bounds from below for derivatives in $h$ in terms of so-called influences (as in Proposition 3.2 of \cite{MR3719059}).
+In a loose sense, this is what we achieve in Lemma~\ref{lem:piv_decoupling} below, in a certain (a posteriori fictitious) regime of parameters.
+The difficulty in deriving such bounds is, yet again, a manifestation of the long-range effects in the massless case.